Short essays

 Poetry and History

 As I write this, two days have passed since Donald Trump was elected to a second term as President of the United States.
 This was shocking for many of us, including me.
-I could not understand how citizens of a democracy that–whatever its flaws–had...
+I could not understand how citizens of a democracy that--whatever its flaws--had withstood wars...

 5 Myths about Big Writing Contests